lionlai1989/Introduction_to_Computer_Vision/README.md

 hand, excel in modeling multimodal uncertainty by representing the probability density using a collection of particles within the state space.

-The brief video below illustrates the tracking process of Mitt Romney's face using a particle filter.
+The video below illustrates the process of tracking Mitt Romney's face using a particle filter.
 In the upper-left corner, you can see the template used by the filter in each time step.
 Initially, particles are randomly distributed across the image.
 During the first 1 to 2 seconds, these particles exhibit rapid movement due to high process and observation noise.
 As more observations are made by comparing the template with the state of the particles, they gradually converge toward those with higher weights.
 Throughout the entire process, the process noise decreases from 50 to 20, while the observation noise decreases from 150 to 20.
 Importantly, the template is continuously updated with the state of the optimal particle.

 <div style="text-align:center">
   <img src="./Particle_Filter_for_Object_Tracking/images/romney.gif">